liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.1.Choosing-Which-Units-to-Test/note.md

 + In contrast, unit tests are for you, the programmer.
 They help you write down, communicate the expected behavior of, prevent regression in, and debug smaller units of code.

++ It cannot be emphasized strongly enough that most classes deserve their own explicit unit tests.
+This should be your default point of view.